GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ## Building The Application

 The first task we will do is to fire up the flask server.
 It does not work magically.
 We have to set things up.
+If you would like to refer to the completed project, you can find it in the repository [configure flask to use postgresql](https://github.com/GitauHarrison/configure-flask-to-use-postgresql).

-### Step 1: Install Project Dependancies
+### Step 1: Install Project Dependencies

 To create the demo app, we need to install the following extensions and packages within our active virtual environment.
 Run these commands: